Uganda Wildlife Safaris. Places for Wildlife Tours in Uganda

-Uganda wildlife safaris tours are a popular safari activity in Uganda for wildlife viewing in the best Uganda wildlife tours safaris destinations.
-Wildlife in Uganda include the Big Five game which are the Buffaloes, Lions, Rhinos, Elephants and Leopards.
+All-inclusive Uganda Wildlife safaris tours are a popular safari activity in Uganda for wildlife viewing in the best Uganda wildlife tours safaris destinations.
+Wildlife in Uganda includes the Big Five game which is the Buffaloes, Lions, Rhinos, Elephants, and Leopards.

 A wildlife safari tour in Uganda can be in the 10 national parks or sanctuaries and wildlife reserves.

 Uganda Wildlife Safaris is without a doubt one of the most undertaken safari activities for game viewing.
 Uganda is a unique African tour destination with a mix of the savannah as well as forest wildlife species a reason for many Uganda safaris tours.

 With the reintroduction of Rhinos into the country, Uganda is host to the sought-after big five wild animals Buffaloes, Rhinos, Lions, Leopards, and Elephants.

 Tracking Rhinos is only possible at the Ziwa Rhino Sanctuary which is just 170 Km from Kampala-Uganda’s capital.

 Tree-climbing lions, primates like chimpanzees and golden monkeys, Mountain gorillas, the numerous Buffaloes, and endemics like the Dik Dik (smallest antelope) make the highlight of any Uganda wildlife safari.